-So, be the change, embrace the change, expect the change and you too can live an extraordinary life filled with everything you desire — a life where you can hardly wait to get up and one that is overflowing with love, joy, passion, and fulfillment.
+So, be the change.
+Embrace the change.
+Expect the change and you too can live an extraordinary life filled with everything you desire.
+A life where you can hardly wait to get up.
+One that is overflowing with love, joy, passion, and fulfillment.

 Victoria Benoit, M.C.